opencontainers/runtime-tools/man/ocitools-generate.1.md

   main process has been created.

 **--poststop**=CMD
   Path to command to run in poststop hooks.
-This command will be run after the container completes but before the container process is destroyed
+The command will be run after the container process is stopped.

 **--prestart**=CMD
   Path to command to run in prestart hooks.
 This command will be run before